 In the fullness of time bring us, with Barnabas and all your saints, from every tribe and language and people and nation, to feast at the banquet prepared from the foundation of the world.
 Through Christ and with Christ and in Christ, in the unity of the Holy Spirit, to you be honor, glory, and praise, for ever and ever.
 Amen.

 The Deacon says

-As now as our Savior Christ has taught us, we are bold to say, and the power, and the glory, forever and ever.
-Amen.
+As now as our Savior Christ has taught us, we are bold to say,

 People and Celebrant